antiparticle25/genomic_data_solutions/README.md

 As such, keeping track of technological advancements and emerging research directions — and by extension, accurately mapping market trends with granularity — **has become increasingly complex**.

 While several platforms (e.g., **PubGrade, BiotechGate**) offer a wealth of structured information, they remain inherently **static**.
-They provide valuable data snapshots but lack **dynamic intelligence, real-time summarization, and predictive capabilities**.
+On one hand, we often see 'reports' claiming 'x% growth' in specific techniques or market niches, but those numbers are seldom broken down and grounded in data.
+On the other hand, they might provide data snapshots, but lack **dynamic intelligence, real-time summarization, and predictive capabilities**, which is becoming possible due to the current state of tools recently developed.

 This project is an attempt to address such limitations across three core market segments.